Chalk Point Generating Station: Individual Units

 The combined name-plate capacity of all seven combustion turbines is 601 MWe.

 Units ST1 and ST2, closed in 2021, are coal-fired dry-bottom, wall-fired steam generating plants rated at 364 MWe each.
 They were put into service in 1964 and 1965.

 History

 The Chalk Point plant began service in 1964.
 All of the GenOn generating units at the Chalk Point Generating Station were built by the Potomac Electric Power Company, which sold them to the Southern Company in December 2000 as a result of the restructuring of the electricity generating industry in Maryland.
 The station was included in the Mirant spin-off from the Southern Company in April 2001.
 Mirant was merged into GenOn Energy in 2010, and GenOn merged into NRG in 2012.

+In 2013 NRG signaled that it planned to retire the Chalk Point Generating Station and Dickerson Generating Station in May 2017 but the plant held on for at least another decade.
 GenOn announced in August 2020 that it planned to shut down the two coal-fired units in June 2021.
 Environmental and community advocates supported the closure, but highlighted the lack of plan in Maryland to support a Just Transition for the community and employees of the plant.